-Adult Education Teaching Artist Class Proposals (All Formats) - 2025-2026
+Adult Education Teaching Artist Class Proposal (All Formats)

 Thank you for your interest in teaching with the Loft!
 This proposal form is accepting applications on a rolling basis while this project is live.